yogesh-haryana/ReduxProject/README.md

 - A brief knowledge about States, Props and Hooks.
 - About APIs, their real life use and how to use them.
 - Some material UI components like Sticky Table and React Toast.
+- MUI makeStyle CSS appliying on the components in same as well as diferent js files.
+- Use of localStorage multiple times on different pages on the same application.
 - Importance of ES-lint and its setup.
 - Writing Clean and Efficient code.
-- Git and Github.
+- Git and Github like raising PR and playing with multiple branches.

 ## _Setup Project_

-Get a clone of application from [Here](https://github.com/yogesh-haryana/UserDataProject.git)
+Get a clone of application from [Here](https://github.com/yogesh-haryana/ReactRouting.git)

 ## Available Scripts